 ATHL 024 is designed to provide competition in basketball at the community college level.
+Intercollegiate basketball will emphasize and develop individual and team skills through the use of intermediate and advanced techniques and knowledge.

 ATHL 026 Intercollegiate Baseball

 Advisory(s): Medical Approval from a licensed physician (Recommended, Previous or concurrent).